MoyukhShabon/fm-arti-stats/README.md

 ## Objective

-Analyzing the extent of artifacts - FFPE, OxoG etc in foundation medicine dataset.
+Here we aim to analyze the extent of artifacts - FFPE, OxoG etc that may be present in foundation medicine dataset.

 ## Method

-Use MOBSNVF to determine the extent of FFPE and OxoG artifacts
+MOBSNVF used to determine the extent of FFPE and OxoG artifacts under the assumption that it has sufficient precision to identify artifacts are a True Positive

-### Assumption

-MOBSNVF is has a precision good enough that most predicted artifacts are a True Positive

 ## Observations